 Root Canal Treatment can Save Your Tooth

-Drs Kimmerling & Aguilera have provided root canals for many years.
+Drs Kimmerling & McGrath have provided root canals for many years.
 They not only have years of experience but also attend training to stay up to date with the latest root canal techniques.
 We follow all HIPPA, OSHA & CDC guidelines to help ensure the best service.
 Each patient receives the individual attention they deserve, and we have treated thousands of patients since 1982.
 When you come to our office, you will seldom see anyone waiting in the “waiting” area.
 Even if you arrive early, we take pride to provide service “as soon as possible”.
 Feel free to call us @ (770) 423-4900.

 Root Canal Procedure